amado10/tech-challenge-backend/README.md

 As a user, I want to get a list of character names of a given Actor.

-A: When the output of the movie filmography of a given actor also contains the answer to this.
+A: The output of the movie filmography of a given actor also contains the character he plays.

   GET /actors/:id/filmography

 ## Development notes

+Made the following assumptions:
+  1. An Actor can only star once per movie (can't play multiple characters).
+  2. Multiple movies can have the same name.
+  3. Multiple actors can have the same name.
+  4. The creation of an actor filmography could be done in other ways, I just choose one of them to be able to create content.

 ### Prerequisites